algosup/2024-2025-project-3-quickest-path-team-2/documents/technical/technical_specification.md

 2024-2025-project-3-quickest-path-team-2
 ├── .gitignore  # ignore the file mentioned inside
 ├── bin # store all executable programs
-├── documents   # folder that store all the main files │  ├── functional
+├── documents   # folder that stores all the main files │  ├── functional
 │  ├── images   # reserved for all images contained in files │  │  ├── functional